 National Board of Certification for Occupational Therapy Results

-For the three most recent calendar years, (2009, 2010, and 2011) the performance of Greenville Technical College OTA Program Graduates on the National Board for Certification in Occupational Therapy (NBCOT) certification examination is listed below:
+The performance of Greenville Technical College OTA Program Graduates on the National Board for Certification in Occupational Therapy (NBCOT) certification examination may be found using the following link:

 Greenville Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, diplomas and certificates.

 Designed as a One-Plus-One program, this program prepares students for entry-level practice in the field of occupational therapy.

 - Phase I includes all general education and related coursework and may be completed at Greenville Technical College or any articulating college.